adamlabadorf/bf500/_project/gene-finding.md

 Gene sequences themselves are interspersed throughout the genome sequence itself and it is not immediately clear where they are.
-Computational gene annotation is the process of searching a genome sequence for shorter genes based on a number of different properties, including codon usage, promotor sequence signals, et c.
+Computational gene annotation is the process of searching a genome sequence for shorter genes based on a number of different properties, including codon usage, promotor sequence signals, sequence similarity to other genes with known sequence from other organisms, etc.
 RAST is a tool commonly used for finding and annotating genes in microbial sequences.

 ## Problem statement

 Use RAST to annotate genes on a complete microbial genome.

-## Normal Mode
+## Baseline

 Normal mode is intended for students who have little computational experience.
 The instructions are more detailed and the task is relatively simple.